 - Missed opportunities – there is a gap between marketing and sales team actions

 - Crossroads - the arrival of a new CEO, Sales Director or Marketing Head

 - Securing a competitive advantage is now seen as essential

 - Logical next step - inbound marketing already in play and enablement a natural evolution

-Organisations are using enablement techniques to enhance sales team productivity and focus on revenue and growth realisation in desperately uncertain and difficult times.
+Organisations use enablement techniques to enhance sales team productivity and focus on revenue and growing realisation in desperately uncertain and difficult times.

 65% of sales leaders whose teams were outperforming revenue targets this year have a dedicated sales enablement strategy.

 Source: Oct 2020 HubSpot Research Global Sales Enablement Survey.

 Sales enablement is usually owned by a project leader.
 Typically, it is executed by the marketing team, in collaboration with the sales team.

 Remember, the objective is to focus on qualified leads, with the right response, at the right time, tailored to the ideal customer’s needs and their buying journey.
 You therefore need to consider pillars that underpin your sales enablement process and not just scripts and deal closing aides.